-1. Introduction to Flight Planning Problem for ALS
+1 Introduction to flight planning problem for ALS

-Airborne LiDAR scanning (ALS) provides 3D topographic data of a terrain surface with certain attributes like planimetric (horizontal) and altimetric (vertical) accuracies, data density, overlap etc. Due to negligible dependencies on the accessibility and type of terrain conditions (rough and undulating, plane or steep), the ALS is considered to be a viable option for capturing highly accurate 3D topographic data.
-As a result, the ALS is being used for different types of applications: forest management, mining, oil and gas explorations, corridor mapping, environmental monitoring, utility surveillance and management, engineering and construction, municipal mapping, real estate development, flood plain mapping etc [1].
+Airborne LiDAR scanning (ALS) provides 3D topographic data of a terrain surface with certain attributes like planimetric (horizontal) and altimetric (vertical) accuracies, data density, overlap, etc. Due to negligible dependencies on the accessibility and type of terrain conditions (rough and undulating, plane or steep), the ALS is considered to be a viable option for capturing highly accurate 3D topographic data.
+As a result, the ALS is being used for different types of applications: forest management, mining, oil and gas explorations, corridor mapping, environmental monitoring, utility surveillance and management, engineering and construction, municipal mapping, real estate development, flood plain mapping, etc. (DWMI, 2007).
 However, the cost involved is higher due to the expensive hardware and complicated operations.
 Flying for data capture is one such complicated operation which directly controls the cost of the project.

 Flying operations, apart from the other critical operations, consists of flying the aircraft (or helicopter) in stable position (ideally no change or vibrations in attitude and altitude with respect to time) over the given area of interest (AOI) on terrain.
 Moreover, in addition to the flying direction and flying height, other parameters (aircraft speed, scanning angle, scanning frequency and point repetition frequency) impose the constraints on the flight duration.
 Therefore, it should maintain a known direction of flight and height.
 The problem of altitude and attitude measurement is alleviated as inertial measurement unit (IMU) and global positioning system (GPS), which respectively determine attitude (roll, pitch, yaw angles) and the position (3D coordinates of aircraft trajectory) of an aircraft with considerable accuracy and precision are integrated with LiDAR scanner onboard.
 However, the quality of the data gathered depends on the flight parameters and the nature of ground, where the former include the parameters of sensor and aerial platform.
 Moreover, the cost of flying operation is directly dictated by the duration of the flight.
-Therefore, aerial LiDAR data acquisition demands optimum flying parameters that minimize the flight duration while at the same time ensure the quality and quantity of data.
+Therefore, aerial LiDAR data acquisition demands optimum flying parameters that minimise the flight duration while at the same time ensure the quality and quantity of data.

-This paper first addresses the flight planning problem in detail, formulates the objective function, identifies the parameters of flight planning, explains the derived methodology to obtain the optimum result, and performs the minimization of the flight duration.
-The basic details of ALS are given in Baltsavias [3] and Wehr and Lohr [2].
-The definitions of fundamental terms (scanning angle ' φ ', scanning frequency 'f', flying height 'H', flying speed 'V', point repetition frequency or PRF 'F') and the derived terms (effective swath 'B', point density or data density ' ρ ', along track spacing ' D_A ', across track spacing ' D_S ') related to laser scanning are adopted from Baltsavias [3] and Wohr and Lohr [2].
-The formulations involved in the objective function are not derived here but are done in the technical report describing the turning time calculations [4].
-Furthermore, planimetric and altimetric errors of 3D data can be found in technical report of error calculation for airborne LiDAR data [5].
+This paper first addresses the flight planning problem in detail, formulates the objective function, identifies the parameters of flight planning, explains the derived methodology to obtain the optimum result, and performs the minimisation of the flight duration.
+The basic details of ALS are given in Baltsavias (1999) and Wehr and Lohr (1999).
+The definitions of fundamental terms (scanning angle ' φ ', scanning frequency 'f', flying height 'H', flying speed 'V', point repetition frequency or PRF 'F') and the derived terms (effective swath 'B', point density or data density ' ρ ', along track spacing ' D_A ', across track spacing ' D_S ') related to laser scanning are adopted from Baltsavias (1999) and Wohr and Lohr (1999).
+The formulations of turning time involved in the objective function are not derived here but are done in the technical report describing the turning time calculations (Dashora and Lohani, 2013a).
+Furthermore, planimetric and altimetric errors of 3D data can be found in technical report of error calculation for airborne LiDAR data (Dashora and Lohani, 2013b).